gingerbeardman/Macro/README.md

-> WORK IN PROGRESS, almost ready

 # Macro

 This is an extension for the [Nova editor](https://nova.app).

-Record and replay text editing as macros in the editor.
+Record and replay text editing changes.

 See the internal [README](/Macro.novaextension/README.md) for more info.